 The amended first-degree criminal sexual conduct, M. Crim.
 J.I.
 20.1, now references this new instruction.
 Michigan's Model Criminal Jury Instructions can be found here: http://courts.mi.gov/courts/michigansupremecourt/criminal-jury-instructions/documents/mcrimji.pdf.

 Having an attorney with the proper understanding to address appropriate sentences and knowing when to object to errors regarding sentencing, is imperative for any defendant in any type of criminal matter, but especially for cases involving criminal sexual conduct allegations, since the sentences imposed can be long.
-The Law Offices of Shannon M. Smith is dedicated to providing a zealous defense for every client it takes on through the sentencing phase, if a conviction should occur.
+The Smith Blythe, PC is dedicated to providing a zealous defense for every client it takes on through the sentencing phase, if a conviction should occur.
 Our office also handles appeals, including sentencing appeals, for those convicted of criminal sexual conduct.
 If you or a loved one is facing charges of criminal sexual conduct – also referred to as CSC, such as first-degree criminal sexual conduct with a minor under the age of 13, contact our office to set up a consultation.